oplS15projects/The-Sherman-Keyboard/README.md

  **Data Abstraction**: Abstractions away from the core synth driver (additive-synth.rkt) by the effects processor allows for easy to generate complex sound waves through the GUI.

- **data mutability**, **local state**: Used to store musical notes within hash tables in local frames to keep them persistent in memory.
+ **Data mutability** and **local state**: Used to store musical notes within hash tables in local frames to keep them persistent in memory.

 ##External Technology and Libraries